maniselvaraj/system-design-cheat-sheets/partitioning.md

 ## Secondary Partition

-Primary key is used to uniquely identify a record Secondary key is used for search.
+Primary key is used to uniquely identify a record.
+Secondary key is used for search.
 It is harder to map multiple keys to a partition.

 ### Type of secondary partition